Gunsmoke: Music

-The Gunsmoke radio theme song and later TV theme is titled "Old Trails", also known as "Boothill".
+The Gunsmoke radio theme song and later television theme is titled "Old Trails", also known as "Boothill".
 The Gunsmoke theme was composed by Rex Koury.
 The original radio version was conducted by Koury.
-The TV version was thought to have been first conducted by CBS west coast music director Lud Gluskin.
+The television version was thought to have been first conducted by CBS west coast music director Lud Gluskin.
 The lyrics of the theme, never aired on the radio or television show, were recorded and released by Tex Ritter in 1955.
 Ritter was backed on that Capitol record by Rex Koury and the radio Gunsmoke orchestra.
-William Lava composed the original theme music for television, as noted in the program credits.